amitabh27/IBM_Hack_Challenge/README.md

+Please put your own API Keys and Servers have been removed from cloud.

 # Hackathon
 SHADE Engine to detect the emotions of a person based on his/her social media activity and recommend measures to improve upon the same.